 Rise in Cyclist Fatalities in Berlin

-The unexpected rise of cyclist fatalities reported in Berlin shows that cycle and pedestrian facilities need to be well designed, even if implemented through tactical urbanism, otherwise there is a risk of adverse impacts on safety, public dissatisfaction, with such initiatives generating adverse publicity.
+The unexpected rise in cyclist fatalities reported in Berlin shows that cycle and pedestrians facilities need to be well designed, even if implemented through tactical urbanism, otherwise there’s a risk of adverse impacts on safety, public dissatisfaction, and such initiatives generating adverse publicity.

 Photograph Source: The Guardian: Maja Hitij/Getty